 We are excited to announce that Immuta, the universal cloud data access control platform, is the first data access control partner to be included on Snowflake Partner Connect.
 Admins can now access Partner Connect directly from the Snowflake interface and start an Immuta trial with a single click.
 This integration will allow Snowflake customers to spin up an Immuta free trial instance that has been pre-configured with credentials to simplify the native/non-proxy integration configuration.

 At Immuta, we want to make achieving universal cloud data access control as quick and easy as possible.
-The Immuta platform and inclusion on Partner Connect allows Snowflake users to automate access control for Snowflake and beyond in just a few clicks.
+The Immuta platform and inclusion on Partner Connect allows Snowflake users to automate data access control for Snowflake and beyond in just a few clicks.

 What’s New with Immuta for Snowflake Partner Connect